klaudiosinani/signale/readme.md

 Read this document in: [简体中文](https://github.com/klaussinani/signale/blob/master/docs/readme.zh_CN.md).

+You can now support the development process by donating on [Open Collective](https://opencollective.com/klaussinani).

 Visit the [contributing guidelines](https://github.com/klaussinani/signale/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.

 Come over to [Gitter](https://gitter.im/klaussinani/signale) or [Twitter](https://twitter.com/klaussinani) to share your thoughts on the project.